sukshma-srujan/scripts/README.md

 # scripts
-A collection of scripts for changing appearances of websites.
+A collection of scripts for changing appearance many different websites.

 These scripts can be used by importing into a browser addon that can inject scritps into webpages such as Tampermonkey.